email: roadarch@outlook.com

 Cleveland, OH

 The Cleveland station was designed by Arrasmith and built in 1948.
 It was faced with Indiana limestone.
 The interior featured a drug store, smoke shop, and 24-hour 180-seat restaurant.
 In 2000, $5 million was spent to restore the 40,000 square foot building.
 It would've been cheaper to build a new station but Greyhound was committed to saving it.
 It is now listed on the National Register of Historic Places.
-As part of the restoration, the second floor was converted to a 19-room dormitory for bus drivers and the restaurant was moved from the front to the eastern section of the building. [map]
+As part of the restoration, the second floor was converted to a 19-room dormitory for bus drivers and the restaurant was moved from the front to the eastern section of the building.
+In 2024, the building was sold to the Playhouse Square.
+The building will be adapted as a performing arts center. [map]

 Greyhound Station